Locations:

 BAV disease is a malformation resulting in an aortic valve with only two leaflets, or cusps, compared to the three found in a normal aortic valve.
 Because of the structural abnormality the valve is subject to greater mechanical trauma over time.
 Most commonly, the valve accumulates calcium and cholesterol deposits, which, over time, limits its mobility and leads to stenosis.
 This condition usually begins to affect patients in their 50s and 60s.
 In about 20% of BAV disease cases, the valve opens but fails to close properly, leading to aortic valve regurgitation, or backflow, into the left ventricle.
 When present in isolation, this condition often presents in younger patients in their 30s and 40s.

 About 40 to 50% of BAV disease patients develop a dilatation of the aortic root and ascending aorta.
-In a minority of these cases, an aortic aneurysm is present, requiring ongoing surveillance and possible eventual repair.
+In less than half of these cases, an aortic aneurysm is present, requiring ongoing surveillance and possible eventual repair.
 The aortic segments of dilatation can vary in BAV disease patients with the mid ascending region being the most common.
 Other phenotypes of aortic aneurysm exist, including aortic root predominant and a diffuse dilatation pattern.
 Rates of aortic growth vary but are unreliable to predict an upcoming aortic event.
 The current recommendation for elective aortic repair is an aortic diameter of 50-55 mm, with a threshold based on risk factors of family history of aortic instability or signs of rapid aortic growth.

 Advertisement